bertofurth/Seagate-Central-Utils/README.md

 ### TODO (but probably not)
 * wget / curl - Download files from websites
 * agedu - Advanced Disk usage report https://www.chiark.greenend.org.uk/~sgtatham/agedu/
-* mjpg-streamer - Stream (but don't analyse) a webcam https://github.com/jacksonliam/mjpg-streamer
+* mjpg-streamer - Stream a webcam (See TODO in motion folder) https://github.com/jacksonliam/mjpg-streamer

 Each utility has its own subdirectory under the base directory of this project where further resources specific to each one can be